 Under "Tracking" you have the option to use conversion tracking.
-If you've not already donee so, you should definitely set Facebook Pixel as default here.
+If you've not already done so, you should definitely set Facebook Pixel as default here.
 This can be done in general settings or at the latest here before you confirm your ad.

-To do this, click on the "Set up" button.
-In the following window you can enter a name and a website where you have integrated the pixel.
+Click on the "Set up" button.
+In the following window, you can assign a name and specify a website on which you've embedded the pixel.

 You now have three different options to choose from.
 We selected "Add pixel code manually to the website".

 You can now place the following base code for example via a WordPress plugin in your header area.

-Once you've set up the Facebook pixel correctly, click on the "Confirm" button at the bottom right.
-In order for your ad to be displayed, you now only need to enter a suitable payment method so Facebook can make charges from your advertising budget.
+If you've set up the Facebook pixel correctly, click on the "Confirm" button at the bottom right.
+In order for your ad to be displayed, you now only need to enter a suitable payment method so Facebook can debit your advertising budget.

-Now you get into the menu where you can set numerous parameters for your target group.
+Now you get to the menu where you can set numerous parameters for your target group.

-I would like to explain the whole thing to you by way of an example using the subject of "dog food".
-Please see this really only as an example, because the approach as well as the target group determination can always be very different.
+I'd like to explain the whole thing to you once using the example of "dog food".
+Please not that this really is only an example; the approach as well as the target group determination will always be very different.

-For the advertisements we want to limit ourselves to Germany and address Facebook users who are interested in dog food or dogs in general.
-For this purpose I have provided the following information in Target Group Insights.
+For the ads, we want to limit ourselves to Germany and target Facebook users who are interested in dog food or even dogs in general.
+For this purpose, I've provided the following information in Target Group Insights.

-I have chosen "Germany" as the location, limited the age to 18-64, selected gender "All" and deposited "Dogs" and "Dog food" at interests.
-In addition, I selected "German" as language to further limit the target group.
+I selected "Germany" as the location, limited the age to 18-64, selected "All" as the gender and "Dogs" and "Dog food" as the interests.
+In addition, I've selected "German" for language to further restrict the target group.

-In the middle you see blue and grey bars (demographic information).
+In the middle, you see blue and grey bars (demographic information).
 These show you at the top, for example, how high the proportion of women and men is in the respective age group - on Facebook in general (grey) and in your selected target group (blue).